IMPORTANT FACTS ABOUT BACK PAIN

-Back pain is a common complaint.
+The spinal column is complex.
+It is composed of 33 vertebrae and 2 sets of fused vertebrae, intervertebral discs, ligaments, tendons, muscles and 31 pairs of nerves.
 Most people in the United States will experience low back pain at least once during their lives, and back pain is one of the most common reasons people go to the doctor or miss work.

 Repeated heavy lifting or a sudden awkward movement may strain back muscles and spinal ligaments.
-If you’re in poor physical condition, constant strain on your back may cause painful muscle spasms.
+Therefore, you’re in poor physical condition, constant strain on your back may cause painful muscle spasms.

 The intervertebral discs of your back are under constant pressure.
 As discs degenerate and weaken over time, cartilage can bulge or be pushed into the space containing the spinal cord or a nerve root, causing pain.
-Most herniated discs occur in the lower (lumbar) portion of the spinal column.
+Most herniated discs occur in the lower (lumbar) portion of the spinal column causing low back pain.

-Cauda Equina Syndrome is a much more serious complication of a ruptured disc which occurs when disc material is pushed into the spinal canal and compresses the bundle of lumbar and sacral nerve roots.
-Permanent neurological damage may result if this syndrome is left untreated.
+Cauda Equina Syndrome is a much more serious complication of a ruptured disc.
+When this occurs disc material is pushed into the spinal canal and compresses the bundle of lumbar and sacral nerve roots.
+Most importantly, permanent neurological damage may result if this syndrome is left untreated.

 Sciatica is a condition in which a herniated or ruptured disc presses on the sciatic nerve.
 This large nerve extends down the spinal column to its exit point at the pelvis and carries nerve fibers to the legs.